JoeAxelrod/replicate-facebook-request/README.md

 Replace {userId} with the profile ID you want to query.

-Code Structure
+### Code Structure
 - src/index.ts: Contains the Express server setup and the endpoint to handle the Facebook request replication.
+<br><br>
 - findPaths-ProfileCometHeaderQuery.js: Script that analyzes the .har file to identify necessary information for the request replication.
+<br><br>

-Output Visualization
+### Output Visualization

 The ProfileCometHeaderQuery-Shows.png image provides a visual summary of the script's output for easier understanding of the data flow.

-Contributing

-Contributions are welcome.
-Please open an issue first to discuss what you would like to change or submit a pull request.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.